Jakobeha/type-sitter/README.md

 ## Naming Rules

-`type-sitter` generates datatype based on the names of the nodes in the grammar.
+`type-sitter` generates data-types based on the names of the nodes in the grammar.
 However, these nodes are in snake-case and contain punctuation which is illegal in Rust, so we convert them to camel-case and perform the following illegal-character substitutions:

 - `&` ⇒ `And`
 - `|` ⇒ `Or`